ethereum-optimism/optimism/specs/exec-engine.md

 Ecotone allows posting batches via Blobs which are subject to a new fee market.
 To account for this feature, L1 cost is computed as:

-`(compressedTxSize) * (l1Basefee*16*lBasefeeScalar + l1BlobBasefeeScalar*l1BlobBasefeeScalar) / 1e6`
+`(zeroes*4 + ones*16) * (16*l1Basefee*l1BasefeeScalar + l1BlobBasefeeScalar*l1BlobBasefeeScalar) / 16e6`

 Where:

 - the computation is an unlimited precision integer computation, with the result in Wei and having `uint256` range.

-- `compressedTxSize` is an approximation of how many bytes the transaction occupies in a compressed batch.
-It is determined from the *full* encoded transaction as: `compressedTxSize = (zeroes*4 + ones*16) / 16` (To preserve precision under integer arithmetic, the division by 16 is actually performed at the very end of the fee computation together with the division by 1e6 as a single division by 16e6.)
+- zeoroes and ones are the count of zero and non-zero bytes respectively in the *full* encoded signed transaction.

 - `l1Basefee` is the L1 basefee of the latest L1 origin registered in the L2 chain.

 - `l1BlobBasefee` is the blob gasprice, computed as described in [EIP-4844][4844-gas] from the header of the latest registered L1 origin block.

+Conceptually what the above function captures is the formula below, where `compressedTxSize = (zeroes*4 + ones*16) / 16` can be thought of as a rough approximation of how many bytes the transaction occupies in a compressed batch.

+`(compressedTxSize) * (16*l1Basefee*lBasefeeScalar + l1BlobBasefeeScalar*l1BlobBasefeeScalar) / 1e6`

+The precise cost function used by Ecotone at the top of this section preserves precision under integer arithmetic by postponing the inner division by 16 until the very end.

 [4844-gas]: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4844.md#gas-accounting